isaacbrodsky/h3measurements/README-S2SummaryAreaStats.md

 # Average cell area statistics for S2

+## Sample invocation

 ```
 mvn exec:java -Dexec.mainClass="com.isaacbrodsky.h3measurements.s2.S2SummaryAreaStatsApp"
 ```

-This application has the sample possible limitations as the H3 version.
+## Summary

+This application produces average area for S2 cells sampled across the world.
+Locations are sampled across a sphere, indexed to an `S2CellId`, and the area of this cell is then measured by projecting to Universal Transverse Mercator (`AUTO:42001` in Geotools) centered on the cell.
+Measures are in square kilometers.

+This application is intended to be comparable to the (average cell area statistics for H3)[./README-SummaryAreaStats.md].

-It seems to be consistent with the Javadoc comment about the quadratic projection in S2Projections.java (maximum ratio of about 2.1)
+It seems to be consistent with the comment about the quadratic projection in (Geometry on the Sphere: Google's S2 Library)[https://docs.google.com/presentation/d/1Hl4KapfAENAOf4gv-pSngKwvS_jwNVHRPZTTDzXXn6Q/view#slide=id.i34] (maximum ratio of about 2.1).

+## Sample output

 ```
 final iterations=10000 level=0 stats in km2: SummaryStatistics: